Fran-4c4/staskmgr/docs/configuration.md

 ```

 ## Database tables
 There are some tables needed for STMGR to work.
+The script for this tables is in file **ddbb_script.sql** config folder.
+See table creation in folder config\ddbb_script.sql or [Configuration scripts](./configuration_sql.md)

 <table>
   <tr>